Markdown

 Capitalization

-Use the original names of products and software, preserving the capitalization.
+Use the original name of a software product, preserving its capitalization.

 Table of contents (TOC)